buildsi/spliced/docs/getting_started/user-guide.rst

 3. Running splice predictors (not developed yet) but will give a prediction if the splice will work!
 4. Commands, if provided, are then run to give an "actual" report of if it worked (according to the command) or not.

-By default, the predictors used will be all that are provided (libabigail and symbolator and an actual) and if any predictor dependency is missing, a warning will be printed and it will be skipped.
+By default, the predictors used will be all that are provided (libabigail and symbols and an actual) and if any predictor dependency is missing, a warning will be printed and it will be skipped.
 If you want to filter to a specific number of predictors, use `--predictor` for each.

 .. code-block:: console

-    $ spliced splice --package curl@7.50.2 --splice zlib --experiment curl --predictor symbolator
+    $ spliced splice --package curl@7.50.2 --splice zlib --experiment curl --predictor symbols

-The above would run the experiment with a symbolator prediction.
+The above would run the experiment with a symbols prediction.
 Note that the "actual" run is always performed if a command is provided, but not if it isn't.
 Here is what an entire run looks like, with a testing command and  output saved to a json file with `--outfile`